01-edu/public/subjects/DPxAI/play-with-variables/README.md

 - The variable `power` has been declared and will be used during the tests.

-- You must try to re-assign the power variable to the string value `levelMax` !! but without re-declaring it !
+- You must try to re-assign the power variable to the string value `levelMax`.
+But without re-declaring it !

 ---